GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 13. Run > Debug 'My First Debugging Session'

 14. Select the module in the dialog that pops up.
-You may have to wait a few seocnds for this to populate.
+You may have to wait a few seconds for this to populate.
 There may be only one of these.